Aryo15/Proxima/docs/development/plugin/manager.rst

 Plugin Management
 =================

-FlaskBB provides a couple of helpers for helping with plugin management.
+Ekaayam provides a couple of helpers for helping with plugin management.

 Plugin Registry